Join the fastest-growing Food community on Pinterest

 - Combine wet and dry ingredients.

-- Fold in all chocolate chips.
+- Fold in all the chocolate chips.

-- Drop spoonfuls on baking sheet.
+- Drop spoonfuls on a baking sheet.

-- Bake 10–12 minutes, cool, and enjoy.
+- Bake for 10–12 minutes, cool, and enjoy.